Dr. Christine Hartzell

 Phone: 301-405-4647

 Christine Hartzell joined the Department of Aerospace Engineering at the University of Maryland as Assistant Professor in February 2014 and was promoted to Associate Professor in July 2020.
 She completed her PhD in Aerospace Engineering at the University of Colorado at Boulder, under the direction of Dan Scheeres.
 Her thesis research topic was electrostatic dust levitation above asteroids and the Moon.
 Prior to coming to UMD, she was a Keck Institute for Space Studies Postdoctoral Fellow at Caltech, where she studied granular mechanics.
 She completed her undergraduate work in Aerospace Engineering at Georgia Tech.
-In her spare time, Dr. Hartzell enjoys riding horses, downhill skiing (on the West coast), traveling, cooking and spending time with her cat.
+In her spare time, Dr. Hartzell enjoys riding/caring for her horses, downhill skiing (on the West coast), gardening, cooking and spending time with her cats.

 Postdoctoral Researchers